alexsam29/NHLStatTracker/README.md

-#### Assignment 4:  NHL Stat Tracker App
+#### NHL Stat Tracker App
-Name: Alexander Samaniego
-Student Number: 159077197
-Course: DPS926
-Due Date: December 12th, 2021
+Developed using Ionic 5 for Android and iOS